 However, even within these areas, considerable variation exists in the proportion of users.
-Figure 2 illustrates that even for areas in which the average distance of all households to the nearest point on the low or medium pressure network is less than 100m., a significant proportion do not use gas as their primary means of heating.
+Fig. 2 illustrates that even for areas in which the average distance of all households to the nearest point on the low or medium pressure network is less than 100 m, a significant proportion do not use gas as their primary means of heating.

-Figure 2: Proportion of households using gas as their primary fuel in close proximity to the low pressure gas network Source: Author's calculation using Census 2011 data of which have access to the gas network.
+This is illustrated geographically in Fig. 3.
+As examples we choose four metropolitan areas in Ireland, all of which have access to the gas network.
 Outside of Dublin, Cork has both the greatest number and highest proportion of households using natural gas as their primary means of central heating, however there is still significant local variation.
 Galway has a relatively low proportion of gas users in most areas, reflecting the recent extension of the network to this city.